LoginRadius/engineering-portal/content/identity/what-is-broken-authentication/index.md

 When these mechanisms are compromised or misconfigured, attackers can exploit the vulnerabilities to gain unauthorized access to user accounts, impersonate other users, or hijack sessions.
 This can lead to severe security breaches and expose sensitive user information.

+## What are the Risks of Broken Authentication?

+The risks associated with broken authentication are profound and can have detrimental effects on individuals and organizations:

+### Unauthorized Access to Sensitive Information

+When attackers exploit broken authentication vulnerabilities, they can gain access to sensitive data such as personal information, financial details, or intellectual property.
+This unauthorized access can lead to data breaches and privacy violations.

+### Manipulation or Deletion of User Data

+Once inside the system, attackers can manipulate or delete user data, causing disruptions to services, loss of important information, and potential legal ramifications.

+### Impersonation of Legitimate Users

+By hijacking user sessions or impersonating legitimate users, attackers can carry out fraudulent activities on behalf of the compromised accounts.
+This could include fraudulent transactions, spreading misinformation, or performing actions that tarnish the reputation of the affected individuals or organizations.

+### Escalation of Privileges

+If the compromised account belongs to an administrator or privileged user, attackers can escalate their privileges within the application.
+This can lead to complete system compromise and greater control over critical functions.

+### Financial Losses and Legal Consequences

+The aftermath of a broken authentication attack can result in financial losses for businesses, especially if customer trust is compromised.
+Moreover, organizations may face legal consequences for failing to protect user data adequately.

+## How to Prevent Broken Authentication?

+Preventing broken authentication requires a multifaceted approach that addresses vulnerabilities at various stages of the authentication and session management processes.
+Here are some effective strategies:

+### 1. Implement Multi-Factor Authentication (MFA)

+* MFA adds an extra layer of security by requiring users to provide two or more forms of verification.
+This could include a one-time password (OTP) sent via email or SMS, a biometric scan, or a hardware token.

+* MFA mitigates the risks of brute-force attacks, credential stuffing, and stolen credential reuse.

+### 2. Enforce Strong Password Policies

+* Require users to create strong passwords that include a mix of lowercase and uppercase letters, numbers, and special characters.

+* Follow industry standards such as NIST 800-63 B's guidelines for memorized secrets.

+* Regularly educate users on the importance of creating unique and robust passwords.

+### 3. Limit Failed Login Attempts

+* Implement a system that locks out user accounts after a specified number of failed login attempts (e.g., 3 or 5).

+* Notify system administrators of potential brute-force attacks or suspicious login activity.

+### 4. Secure Session Management

+* Generate new, random session IDs with high entropy after each login.

+* Ensure that session IDs are not exposed in URLs and are invalidated after users log out.

+* Implement proper session expiration policies to prevent sessions from remaining active indefinitely.

+### 5. Secure Credential Management

+* Store user credentials securely using strong hashing algorithms such as bcrypt or Argon2.

+* Avoid storing passwords in plain text or using weak encryption methods like base64.

+* Implement salted hashing to make password cracking more challenging, even if multiple users have the same password.

+### 6. Regular Security Audits and Updates

+* Conduct regular security audits to identify and address vulnerabilities in the authentication process.

+* Stay up-to-date with security patches and updates for the web application and underlying frameworks.

 ## What are Some Examples of Broken Authentication Vulnerability?

 There are several examples of broken authentication vulnerability that highlight the potential risks.
 One common example is weak or easily guessable passwords, such as "123456" or "password," which can be exploited by attackers.